variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls--pseudo-data.md

 The 2018 mid-term election campaigns have begun.&nbsp; And political advertising dominates the media.
 And pollsters launched multiple surveys to assess voting preferences.

-Last week, I received such a call from a political pollster asking my opinions about selected candidates and proposed Colorado legislation.
+Last week, I received a call from a political pollster asking my opinions about selected candidates and proposed Colorado legislation.

 After a quick series of questions about national and state candidates, the surveyor then began asking about ballot initiatives.